 Primary and Secondary Education

 Education is free and compulsory from ages 6 to 16, but school attendance is not enforced.
-Elementary school is 6 years beginning at age 6.
+Elementary school is 6 years, beginning at age 6.
 Junior high school is 3 years and senior high school is 3 years.
-At the end of senior high school, students sit for the West African Examination Council (WAEC) Certificate examination.
+Upon completion, students sat for the Liberia Senior High School Certificate Examination (LSHSCE), awarded by the West African Examinations Council (WAEC) from about 1998-2018.
+However, starting in 2013, the West African Senior School Certificate Examination (WASSCE) was gradually introduced, also awarded by WAEC.
+The WASSCE has now fully replaced the LSHSCE.
+The scores for either exam can be verified online with WAEC scratch cards/PINs.

 Post-secondary programs are offered at teacher training institutes, colleges, institutes and 2 universities.
 The University of Liberia was founded in 1862, making it one of the oldest universities in Africa.
 Cuttington University College, which was originally founded in Harper City, Maryland in 1888, relocated to Liberia in 1949.
 Both institutions suffered extensive damage to their physical plants and were closed during most of the civil wars.
 Many of the faculty fled the country during the civil wars and most have not returned.

 Post-secondary institutions offer 2-year associate's degrees, 4-year bachelor's and 2-year master's programs.
 There are no doctoral programs currently offered in Liberia.

 Primary/elementary school teachers are trained in a 3-year program at teacher training institutes leading to the Primary Teacher's Certificate/Grade C Teaching Certificate.
 Junior high school teachers are trained in a 2-year post-secondary program at teacher training colleges leading to a Grade B Teaching Certificate.
 Senior high school teachers must hold a bachelor's degree.